tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventSearch.md

 Validation checks verify whether the request is valid and identifies any existing records.
 Failure conditions documented in this IG only include those that affect AIR or its responses.

+If the patient has opted to suppress access to their immunisation records, the search request will return an empty bundle having the meta.security element set to "REDACTED" (redacted).

 The __[FHIR API Flow](#fhir-search-immunisation-event-flow)__ occurs when the request is submitted from a system compliant with the version of FHIR currently in use, e.g. when an AIR Administrator submits event data via ISM.
 This uses the AIR FHIR endpoint.

 The __[HL7v2 Flow](#hl7-v20-search-immunisation-event-flow-v01-v03)__ occurs when the request is received from a system that requires transformation from another standard, such as a PMS using legacy HL7v2 messaging.
 A broker transforms requests into FHIR before invoking the main flow and messages the response to the calling system.
 This uses the Healthlink Air Broker public API.